fsjavier/loketable/README.md

     - Add a product to favorites / remove a product from favorites.
     - Edit profile.
     - Enable / Disable a product.
-    - Add / Edit / Delete a product
+    - Add / Edit / Delete a product.
+    - Start a conversation by sending a message to a producer.

 <details><summary>Sign In</summary>
 <img src="documentation/readme_images/messages/message_sign_in.png">